 - You can customise your shortbread, as I did, by adding flavourings such as finely chopped dark chocolate (2 tbsp), some finely nibbed pistachios (2 tbsp), lemon zest and poppy seeds, or finely chopped lavender flowers.
 Of course, shortbread is perfect as it is, without any extras too.

 - You can roll out the shortbread and use a cutter to make cookies instead.

-If you love cookies, try my other vegan cookie recipes:
+Try my other vegan cookie recipes

 - Delicious with a coffee, it’s my fully-loaded Biscotti